Why be bland? These eco jewelry pieces make a bit statement!

 During a springtime walk through Brooklyn‘s Prospect Park, artist Judi Powers was taken with a newly-budding tree.
 A small branch was dangling off it so she took it home and cast it in sterling silver, inspired by the graceful and delicate detail.
-She then cleaned, polished and formed it to gently rest across the collarbones and attach by a thin silver chain.
+She then cleaned, polished and formed it with her own hands to gently rest across the collarbones and attach by a thin silver chain.

-This beautiful necklace lets you carry the joys of spring with you.
+This beautifully and ethically made necklace lets you carry the joys of spring with you.
 The delicate silver-cast branch is reinforced with extra soldering, lending strength to its natural beauty.
-For more info, click here.

 What it says about the wearer: I am as beautiful and delicate as nature herself.